Villa's Watkins makes Arsenal suffer once again

-LONDON :Aston Villa striker Ollie Watkins proved a thorn in Arsenal's side again as he completed his side's comeback with the equaliser in a 2-2 draw in the Premier League on Saturday.
+LONDON :Aston Villa striker Ollie Watkins proved a thorn in Arsenal's side yet again as he completed his side's comeback with the equaliser in a 2-2 draw that damaged the London club's Premier League title hopes on Saturday.

 Victory would have put Arsenal back to four points behind leaders Liverpool but Villa burst into life when Youri Tielemans headed them a lifeline on the hour and Watkins met a Matty Cash cross with a volley to level eight minutes later.

-It set up a frantic finale in which Arsenal thought they had won it when Mikel Merino's effort deflected off Havertz into the net but it was ruled out for handball.
+It set up a frantic finale in which Arsenal thought they had won it when Mikel Merino's effort deflected off Havertz into the net but it was ruled out for handball against the German.

 Arsenal are on 44 points to Liverpool's 50 having also played one more game.
 Villa moved up a place to seventh.